Just Like Home

 Except in Scotland.
 The Royal Mailman drove in and out of the Castlecroft parking lot that I had no chance to take his picture.
 He flew out of the van with a handful of junk (or is it "rubbish"?) mail which he dumped in the mailbox and was out of there in seconds.

-And since we still had a few more hours of daylight left we decided to see if we could squeeze in one more of Laura’s suggestions.
+we could squeeze in one more of Laura’s suggestions.
 I turned on the trusty Nuvi GPS and saw that Loch Lomond (not the one with the monster, but the one with the bonnie, bonnie banks) was 45 minutes away.
 We all agreed to head that way.
 In retrospect, I think the others just wanted to take naps.
 Once again Nuvi took us over some of the wackiest, narrowest roads I’ve ever driven on.
 Most of these were at least paved, but in a few spots we had to drive over cinders.
 In far too many places the roads were still covered in patches of snow and ice from two days before.
 It seemed to take forever, but we finally arrived in the little hamlet of Luss just as the sun began to set.

 We were the only tourists around.
 The little old man working in the little old gift shop we walked into was very pleased to see us.
 He offered us little shots of Scotch and some local sweets (candy) that none of us cared for.
-We bought a few postcards
+We bought a few postcards and a wallet to help the guy out.

 Up on Castle Hill